gturpin-dev/PostTypeHandler/README.md

 - Can delete row actions ( edit, view, trash, delete ) from the admin screen ( 'post_row_actions' )
 - Check if we can do the same for adding ones
 - Check to add/remove bulk edit actions
+- Check if we can add/update/remove the list above the bulk actions ( all / published etc ... )